klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ### Smart Contract <a id="smart-contract"></a>

-The `caver.contract.Contract` class makes it easy to interact with smart contracts on Klaytn.
-All functions of a smart contract automatically converts and stored in `caver.contract.Contract` instance, when its low-level ABI\(Application Binary Interface\) is given.
-This allows you to interact with smart contracts as using `caver.contract.Contract` instance.
+The `Contract` class in `caver.contract` package makes it easy to interact with smart contracts on Klaytn.
+All functions of a smart contract automatically converts and stored in `Contract` instance, when its low-level ABI\(Application Binary Interface\) is given.
+This allows you to interact with smart contracts as using `Contract` instance.

 First, we make a simple solidity example like the below.
 Create a 'test.sol' file and write down the below example.